 A unique feast of music set on a huge site offering a grand scale of entertainment unlike any other festival in the world.
 For five days 2,000 acres around Pilton farm plays host to a tented city in Somerset.
 As well as music from nearly every genre imaginable on over 100 stages, there's performing arts with cabaret, theatre, circus, children's entertainment, poetry, healing, green crafts and information and much more.
 Vibrant, spontaneous, colourful, and hugely entertaining.

-For the early rumours - not necessarily very likely - please see the Glastonbury 2019 line-up page.
+For the details please see the Glastonbury 2019 line-up page.

 Expect something like 2,000 performances at over 100 venues including music, cabaret, theatre, circus, a fantastic Kidz area, poetry, green crafts and information, site art, decor, and loads, loads more ... much more than just the music, so make sure you check it all out!

-All people wanting a ticket will be required to have registered beforehand, as an anti-touting measure.
+All people wanting a ticket will be required to have registered beforehand (see below), as an anti-touting measure.
 Tickets have the attendees photo printed on, and are not transferable or re-sellable.

 As part of the Festival's continued commitment to green travel as well as to lessen the traffic heading to the festival, a number of tickets are sold with obligatory coach travel.

 Registration does not reserve or guarantee you a ticket in the resale, but if you don't register you will not be able to buy a weekend ticket for Glastonbury Festival 2019.

 Anyone aged 13 or over (when the Festival starts) who wished to buy a ticket must have been registered.
 Registration required providing basic contact details and uploading a passport-standard photo.
 Once the photo has been approved, registers are sent a unique registration number that will need to be quoted to book a ticket.